Image by Malachi Witt from Pixabay

 Twitter and similar networks make this less awkward since most of the accounts are public.
 You can also search for relevant accounts to connect with through hashtags or keywords.

 On LinkedIn, this process can be a bit more difficult.
 Especially if you don’t really know the person, you are trying to connect with.
 To make connecting easier, try joining relevant groups and commenting on posts.

 Also, blog using the LinkedIn platform.
 This way, you will have a wider reach and become an industry authority if you manage to provide content that adds value.

 Finally, connect with people who have engaged with your content or forum posts, or even those who just looked at your profile.

 Make It a Long-term Commitment

 It is fair to say that the success of all selling strategies ebb and flow.
 Don’t get discouraged and constantly try to reinvent the wheel; focus on a defined set of activities if you want long-term success.

 A consistent strategy doesn’t mean your tactics can’t evolve based on new products, time of year, or things you learn along the way.
 Be sure to share new social selling tactics in regular team communications.
 This way, you will educate your team members about new trends, tricks, and tactics so that they can up their game.

-Curate a list of content assets your team can share, whether it is blogs, ebooks, or even just simple post templates.
-Ask your marketing department to update this list with new assets when they become available and be sure to let your teams know when new content is ready.
+Curate a list of content assets your team can share, whether blogs, ebooks, or even simple post templates.
+Ask your marketing department to update this list with new assets when they become available, and be sure to let your teams know when new content is ready.

 Finally, use your messaging platforms and corporate social channels to announce new blog posts and exciting content that should be shared.